 You may prefer to raise a concern anonymously.
 If you report anonymously, we can’t commit to taking any formal action.
 However, we can use the information to see if there have been similar complaints, a pattern of behaviour or trends which we should investigate.
 We encourage you to access support and advice even if you choose to report anonymously.

 The Counselling Service offers free, confidential one-to-one counselling for students.
 Our trained counsellors and mental health advisers are here to listen and help you to get support arranging adjustments, applying for extenuating circumstances and more.

 Students’ Union Advice Service

-The Students’ Union Advice Service offers independent, confidential advice on a range of issues, including bullying, harassment and sexual violence.
-Students’ Union Advisers can assist you to resolve concerns through the formal complaints routes, or through informal means.
-Advisers can accompany you to meetings and can advise you on how university procedures work.
+The Students’ Union Advice Service offers independent, confidential advice on issues including bullying, harassment and sexual violence.
+Advisers can help you to resolve concerns through formal complaints routes or through informal means, accompany you to meetings and explain how university procedures work.

 What is Prevent?